0x213F/website-0x213F/_posts/2021-02-09-I'm-almost-here.md

 ## Pt.
 2

 While they walk they discuss their relationship.
-By the end of the conversation, Donald is having an existential crisis.
+By the end of the conversation, [**Donald is having an existential crisis**](https://0x213F.com/12.38-explained-but-actually).

-Towards the end of the song, the _audio experience_ brings the listener into the _feeling that Donald is experiencing in the story_.
+## Pt.
+3

+Analyzing the song form, something irregular happens towards the end: the groove repeats more than expected.

-Audio cues bring the listener to anticipate the end of the song.
-Defying expectations, the song continues to go on.
+The listener anticipates that the song will end (For the story to be resolved).
+Defying expectations, the song continues to go on (No resolution is reached).

-**This is an artistic statement.**
+ **This is done on purpose.
+This is an artistic statement.**

 By [18.42](https://youtu.be/gezFLhUznSk?t=1122), the drugs are really starting to kick in.
-Donald is rushing home for safety.
+Donald's thoughts are spiraling and he is rushing home for safety.
 In other words, _Donald is tripping balls_.

 > I'm almost here